zjlucam/polymer_md_automation/README.md

 # Automated Polymer Simulations

+Reina Zheng, Zheng Jie Liew

+University of Cambridge, Department of Chemical Engineering and Biotechnology

 This README is a work in progress.

 This repo contains code for automating GROMACS molecular dynamics simulation, currently capable of handling addition homopolymers and simple alternating copolymers.